How To Choose A Ceiling Fan

-Ceiling Fans help you save energy year-round and can be used both indoors and out.
-With so many variables and options, from picking the proper fan size to installing it on a sloped ceiling, we help you find the one that's right for your space.
-Here are some of our most frequently asked questions when considering a ceiling fan.
+Ceiling fans help you save energy year-round and can be used both indoors and out.
+From picking the proper fan size to installing it on a sloped ceiling, below is a Q+A we pulled together to help you find the one that’s perfect for your modern living space.

 Q: Where can ceiling fans be used?

 A: Ceiling fans can be used anywhere in your home that you like to keep air moving.
-When creating an outdoor space, consider a damp or wet-location-approved outdoor ceiling fan.
-They are great for patios, pergolas, and breezeways.
+They can also be used outdoors for patios, pergolas, and breezeways.
+When creating an outdoor space, consider a damp or wet-location-approved Outdoor Ceiling Fan.

 Q: When can I use my ceiling fan?